 JFS RISE Featured in Delaware Journal of Public Health

-JULY 2018 JFS’ Refugee Integration Support Effort (RISE) was recently featured in the July issue of the Delaware Journal of Public Health.
-Written by RISE Program Coordinator, Lourena Gboeah, the article includes the history of JFS, information on the current refugee crisis, details of JFS’ resettlement program and the processes required, and examples of our successful community partnerships that make this important work possible.
+JFS’ Refugee Integration Support Effort (RISE) was featured in the July 2018 issue of the Delaware Journal of Public Health (pages 34-37).
+Authored by RISE Program Coordinator, Lourena Gboeah, the article includes the history of JFS, information on the current refugee crisis, details of JFS’ resettlement program and the processes required, and examples of our successful community partnerships that make this important work possible.

 JFS has been working with refugee and immigrant populations – regardless of race or religion – since our founding.
 A refugee is defined as someone who has fled from his or her home country and cannot return because he or she has a well-founded fear of persecution based on religion, race, nationality, political opinion or membership in a particular social group.
 JFS has historical experience responding to international refugee crises; during the last major refugee crisis in the late 1980s, JFS was instrumental in resettling hundreds of families in Delaware from the former Soviet Union.
 Since 1997, JFS Delaware has been providing émigré services for refugees who have already arrived in the state and recently re-launched active refugee resettlement in 2016, at which time JFS became the only resettlement agency in the state.